malayjoshi13/Understanding-Transformer/README.md

 WER:  <br>

 Training and Validation plots:
+- of first phase (0th to 8th epoch):

 Loss vs. Epochs:<br>
 Pros: Epoch-based plotting provides a higher-level overview of the training process.
 It's common to observe trends, patterns, or convergence over entire epochs.<br>